Flutterwave/Node-v3/documentation/subscription.md

     try {
         const payload={
-            "id":"4147" //This is the unique id of the subscription you want to activate.
+            "id":"4147" //This is the unique ID of the subscription you want to activate.
 It is returned in the Get a subscription call as data.id
         }

         const response = await flw.Subscription.activate(payload)